carpentries-incubator/ml4bio-workshop/index.md

 ---
 layout: lesson
 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

 ### Learning Objectives for ML4bio workshop